Durack empowers student learning

 The Health Industries Training Facility and adjacent Aboriginal Learning Centre for the Durack Institute of Technology (now Central Regional ...

-Additional facilities at regional education campus, including Aboriginal Learning Centre
+Additional learning and training facilities at the Central Regional TAFE (formerly Durack Institute) campus, including an Aboriginal Learning Centre

 Full architectural and interior design services